Search

 DON’T take on the job of getting or keeping your addict child sober

-It is not your responsibility to ‘detox’ your addict child or eliminate your home from all potential triggers or stressors.
+It is not your responsibility to ‘detox’ recovering addicts or eliminate your home from all potential triggers or stressors.
 It is not your responsibility to be your child’s therapist, sponsor, or medical doctor.
 It is not your responsibility to keep track of any risk factors or potential relapse potential.
 Most of all, it is not your responsibility to keep your child sober.

 DON’T neglect your own happiness or health